-LifeWorks would like to thank you for your interest our High School Equivalency (GED, HSE or HiSET) Preparation Program.
+LifeWorks would like to thank you for your interest in our High School Equivalency Preparation Program.

-The High School Equivalency Program, prepares you to pass either the GED or the HiSET to obtain your high school equivalency certificate.
-GED preparation; academic tutoring; life skills training; career awareness; and computer skills to youth.
-Program objectives are to increase students' academic levels, prepare students for the GED exam, and assist students to seek employment and/or improve job skills.
-Classroom education incorporates self-paced computerized instruction, small-group learning exercises, lectures, videos, and other experimental learning activities.
-Lesson plans are flexible in order to individualize student's academic needs.
-Classes are provided year-round on an open-entry open-exit basis.
+Our High School Equivalency Program prepares you to pass either the GED or the HiSET to obtain your high school equivalency certificate.
+Our program offers GED and HiSET preparation; academic tutoring; life skills training; career awareness; and computer skills training.
+Program objectives are to increase students' academic levels, prepare students for the GED or HiSET exam, and assist students with employment and/or improve job skills.
+Classroom education incorporates self-paced computerized instruction, small-group learning exercises, lectures, videos, and other experiential learning activities.
+Lesson plans are flexible and individualized to meet student's academic needs.
+Classes are offered year-round on an open-entry open-exit basis.

-GED test- General Educational Development Test by GED Testing Service: The GED exam includes four subject area tests: RLA/Writing, Social Studies, Science, and Mathematics.
+GED test- General Educational Development Test by GED Testing Service: The GED exam includes four subject area tests: Reasoning Through Language Arts, Mathematical Reasoning, Social Studies, and Science.

-LifeWorks offers college readiness assistance for graduates and have a desire to further pursue their educational goals.
-Supported Education serves youth and young adults between the ages of 17 and 26 who have attained a GED at LifeWorks.
+LifeWorks offers college readiness assistance for graduates who have a desire to further pursue their educational goals.
+Supported Education serves youth and young adults already receiving services at LifeWorks, between the ages of 17 and 26 who have a GED or High School Diploma.
 Supports may include but are not limited to familiarizing clients with educational institutions, helping to complete applications, tutoring, navigating financial aid, providing direct assistance for books and supplies, and introducing clients to campus resources and personnel.

 How to get started

-While attending class, the student works toward goals outlined in his or her service plan.
+While attending class, work towards the goals outlined in your service plan.

 Enroll in the Supported Education Program and apply to college.